 Wild Mediterranean Oregano Oil – Oregatrex – Several years ago my husband cleared up his long-standing allergies by using Wild Mediterranean Oregano Oil.
 He was elated to be able to get off long term allergy meds which really didn’t provide much allergy relief.
 Recommended dose is six drops in a veggie capsule with food 3 times daily or according to your healthcare practitioner.
 After six weeks, break for 2 weeks and then resume if needed.

 Lactobacillus paracasei – A beneficial strain of bacteria, has recently been shown to help relieve allergies by supporting the immune system.
-Recommended dose is 200 mg daily.
+Floratrex®, a superior blend of live and active cultures from 23 probiotic strains that support digestion and intestinal function as well as boost the immune system is the go to for lactobacillus paracasei.
 Remember that keeping adequate gut flora balanced is very important in helping the body’s immune system functioning properly.

 Air Purification – Using ionic air purifiers in the bedroom, living area and office helps reduce allergens in the air.
 The Germicidal UV lamp is the best air purification method now available for destroying microorganisms such as viruses, bacteria and mold.